capital-american/Capital-American-Shaman/src/pages/products/hhc-vape-cartridge-3chi.md

 ## What is HHC?

 HHC is an acronym for Hexahydrocannabinol.
-It is one of around 113 cannabinoids and shares some similarites with Delta 8 THC.
+It is one of around 113 cannabinoids and shares some similarities with Delta 8 THC.
 While it is found naturally within the hemp plant, it is found in only trace amounts.
 This means it needs to be made in a lab by skilled chemists for a sizable amount to place in products or to test scientifically.
 However, HHC doesn’t contain THC.
 Therefore, at no point in the process does the product go over 0.3 percent Delta 9 THC.
 There is no conflict between HHC and the [Farm Bill](https://www.congress.gov/bill/115th-congress/house-bill/2/text).

 For more information on HHC check out our blog on this cannabinoid [here. ](https://capitalamericanshaman.com/blog/what-is-hhc/)

+<br><br>

+<Center><a class="link-view-more-products" target="_blank" href="https://capitalamericanshaman.com/products">Take a look at our Products</a></Center>